-The way she walked, determined to the limp.
-The way she never cn her deformed hand, neither ashamed nor proud of it, just accepting.
+The was she walked, determined to minimize the limp.
+The way she never concealed her deformed hand, neither ashamed nor proud of it, just accepting.
 Going to be a writer.
 Intelligent pigs from outer space.

 The driver waiting behind them blew his horn.